Dodge Challenger Insurance Rates

 - The average rate for a good driver age 40 with $500 deductibles is $1,294

-Auto insurance rates for a Dodge Challenger also range considerably based on your risk profile, the trim level and model year, and policy deductibles and limits.
+Car insurance rates for a Dodge Challenger also range considerably based on your risk profile, the trim level and model year, and policy deductibles and limits.

-Your home state makes a big difference in Dodge Challenger insurance rates.
+Your home state makes a big difference in Dodge Challenger insurance prices.
 A 40-year-old driver could pay as low as $930 a year in states like New Hampshire, Ohio, and Utah, or at least $1,750 on average in Florida, Michigan, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |